Advising and counselling

 - Organisation of Graduation Ceremonies

-Study Advisors can advise you when you need advice with regard to your study programme, planning, and regulations concerning examinations.
+Study Advisors can provide advice and guidance in relation to your study programme, planning, and regulations concerning examinations.
 The Study Advisor is also available for consultations concerning personal matters, such as disability and family circumstances, which may affect your academic progress.

 For advice about international exchange and studying abroad, please visit the Facultary Exchange Coordinator at the Facultary International Office.